 What would it mean to think through Hodges’s A View of Matavai Bay and its accompanying label using the lens of entanglement?
 By doing so, we begin to respond to—though we do not achieve—the transformative change in museums which has been long demanded by Indigenous scholars and activists and which owes a debt to their (often unpaid) labor.(4)

-This label, which accompanied the painting WHEN, comprises one hundred and fifty words of text that explain Hodges’s family background, his artistic training under Wilson, the context for the making of the painting (as a record of Captain Cook’s second expedition), and the artist’s ambitions to chronicle the expanding British empire.
+This label, which accompanied the painting from 2016 to 2021, comprises one hundred and fifty words of text that explain Hodges’s family background, his artistic training under Wilson, the context for the making of the painting (as a record of Captain Cook’s second expedition), and the artist’s ambitions to chronicle the expanding British empire.
 Rhetorically, the label reveals not only the difficulty of condensing complex histories into a single paragraph, but also the significance of word choice and perspective.

 The phrase “grueling three-year voyage,” highlighted here, privileges the arduous nature of the imperial voyage of discovery over the uninvited disturbance it created for the lives of the Tahitians pictured.

 The use of the word “previously” informs museum visitors that the existence and appearance of the people and landscape of the South Seas had occupied “the realm of fantasy” until Hodges’s painting rendered them visible to the public back in England.
 The text takes the painting at face value rather than questioning Hodges’s mediated, paradisiacal view.
 Even while Hodges presents this terrain through the formulaic visual language of the picturesque, the label reinforces the notion that the European gaze, by virtue of first-hand observation, can be taken as a truthful reflection of reality.